yihui/yihui.org/content/en/2017-09-11-the-bookdown-book-in-retrospect.md

 }
 ```

-Then I added an argument `highlight_bw` to the `bookdown::pdf_book()` format, so that I can easily turn my colored code blocks to grayscale using a single switch.
+Then I added an argument `highlight_bw` to the `bookdown::pdf_book()` format, so that I can easily turn my colored code blocks to grayscale using a single switch.^[On a side note, [Gavin Simpson thought](https://twitter.com/ucfagls/status/867455372843405312) "it (the lightgray background) looks like shit", but personally I'm happy with the background.
+Perhaps it has something to do with the printers.
+I'm comfortable as long as the background color is very light.]

 ## Acknowledgments